tsuereth/glog/content/post/2022/09/04_elsinore.md

 So... this time, it's <i><a href="https://www.imdb.com/title/tt0107048/">Groundhog Day</a></i> with Shakespeare.

-{{% game "Elsinore" %}}Elsinore{{% /game %}} is, from the jump, a contemporary re-telling of <a href="https://en.wikipedia.org/wiki/Hamlet">Hamlet</a>.
+<game:Elsinore> is, from the jump, a contemporary re-telling of <a href="https://en.wikipedia.org/wiki/Hamlet">Hamlet</a>.
 You've got your throne-stealing fratricide, your dead king haunting up the place, your angsty teenage prince hanging out in graveyards, all the classic plot points; but Elsinore's dialog is written more like what human beings in the 21st century might say to each other.

 There are a few casting adjustments, including gender-swapped Rosencrantz and Guildenstern (now, cheekily, "Rosie" and "Guilda") and multi-racial Ophelia and Laertes.
 These aren't just superficial tweaks: female characters lament their lack of freedom and influence in the world, and Laertes' personality is shaped by the alienation and discrimination he's faced in super-duper-white Denmark.